PorkodiVenkatesh/DataStructures/Day14/primsAlg.md

 So, the graph produced in step 5 is the minimum spanning tree of the given graph.
 The cost of the MST is given below - **Cost of MST = 4 + 2 + 1 + 3 = 10 units.**

+## Prim's Algorithm Complexity

+- The time complexity of Prim's algorithm is O(E log V).

+## Prim's Algorithm Application

+- Laying cables of electrical wiring
+- In network designed
+- To make protocols in network cycles